The meaning of code modifications with - and +

 Other Common Scenarios:

-- Git Diff: When reviewing code changes,
+- Git Diff: When reviewing code changes, -and+highlight modifications.

-highlight modifications. - Code Review: On platforms like GitHub/GitLab, red/green colors distinguish deletions/additions in PRs/MRs.
+- Code Review: On platforms like GitHub/GitLab, red/green colors distinguish deletions/additions in PRs/MRs.

-- Patch Files:
+- Patch Files: .patchfiles use-and+to mark changes.

 Advanced Usage:

-represent the old file, while three plus signs+++
+- Three minus signs ---represent the old file, while three plus signs+++represent the new file.

 Need a more specific explanation or code example?
 Let me know the actual context you’re looking at.